Proto-Sinaitic script: Serabit inscriptions

 The Sinai inscriptions are best known from the Serabit el-Khadim proto-Sinaitic inscriptions, carved graffiti and votive texts from a mountain in the Sinai called Serabit el-Khadim and its temple to the Egyptian goddess Hathor (DIN).
 The mountain contained turquoise mines which were visited by repeated expeditions over 800 years.
-Many of the workers and officials were from the Nile Delta, and included large numbers of Semitic peoples (i.e. speakers of an early form of Northwest Semitic ancestral to the Canaanite languages of the Late Bronze Age) who had been allowed to settle the eastern Delta, corresponding to the Israelites as described in the book of Exodus.
+Many of the workers and officials were from the Nile Delta, and included large numbers of Semitic peoples (i.e. speakers of an early form of Northwest Semitic ancestral to the Canaanite languages of the Late Bronze Age) who had been allowed to settle the eastern Delta.

 Most of the forty or so inscriptions have been found among much more numerous hieratic and hieroglyphic inscriptions, scratched on rocks near and in the turquoise mines and along the roads leading to the temple.

 The date of the inscriptions is mostly placed in the 17th or 16th century BC.
 An alternative view dates most of the inscriptions to the reign of Amenemhat III or his successor circa 1800 BC.
 It has been suggested that the dating period includes the reign of pharaoh Senwosret III.

 Four inscriptions have been found in the temple, on two small human statues and on either side of a small stone sphinx.
 They are crudely done, suggesting that the workers who made them were illiterate apart from this script.